almudenaolg/gender-representation-in-movies/README.md

-# 🎥 Gender Representation in Film Analysis Project
+# 🎥 Gender Representation in Movie Analysis Project

-This project explores **gender representation in the film industry** by analyzing IMDb data on movies, with a focus on understanding gender disparities in roles like **director, writer, and cast**, as well as the relationship between gender and factors such as **genre, budget, ratings, and box office performance**.
+This project explores **gender representation in the cinema industry** by analyzing IMDb data on movies, with a focus on understanding gender disparities in roles like **director, writer, and cast**, as well as the relationship between gender and factors such as **genre, budget, ratings, and box office performance**.

 [🌟 Presentation summarizing all the project 🌟](https://docs.google.com/presentation/d/1UT_MTcW6d-LaUZ7WXHO5RCZRxvm1VhwnCvxnXFVNDmk/edit?usp=sharing)